Ender-Development/EnderModpackTweaks/FEATURES.md

 - Visuals
     - disable the display of the held item name above the hotbar
     - disable various overlays
+    - remove the 'Java Edition' text from the main menu
 - Player Effects
     - apply potion effects to the player based on hunger and health
     - similar to the effects of Simple Difficulty